ccatprd/ts-demo/README.md

 - Do not commit OAuth credentials.
 Keep `01-operator-oauth-secret.yaml` local.
 - In this guide the proxy runs in noauth mode, relying on AWS IAM auth from kubeconfig.
-- If `kubectl` prompts for a username, you are on a context missing exec auth.
+- If `kubectl` asks for a username, you're on a context missing exec auth.
 Switch back to `ts-proxy` or rebuild it.